Sudanese artists speak out: 'It's not our war' – DW – 05/07/2023

 Setback on the road to democracy

-Maximilian Roettger, director of the Goethe-Institut in Sudan, recalls the mood of optimism after the revolution in 2019, when tens of thousands of people demonstrated in front of the military headquarters in Khartoum.
+The director of the Goethe-Institut in Sudan, Maximilian Roettger, recalls the mood of optimism after the revolution in 2019, when tens of thousands of people demonstrated in front of the military headquarters in Khartoum.
 Before the latest outbreak of violence, Sudan was transitioning from military rule to democratic governance.
-Owing to the fighting, Roettger was airlifted out of Khartoum a few days ago on a Bundeswehr plane, together with about 200 other Germans.
+Because of the recent fighting, Roettger was airlifted out of Khartoum a few days ago on a Bundeswehr plane, together with about 200 other Germans.